Willy Dullens

-Willy Dullens (29 January 1945 – 16 June 2024) was a Dutch footballer who played for RKSV Sittardia and the Netherlands national team but his career was cut short due to injury.
+Willy Dullens (29 January 1945 – 16 June 2024) was a Dutch footballer who played for Sittardia and the Netherlands national team but his career was cut short due to a knee injury.
 In 1966, uniquely while playing in the Eerste Divisie, he was chosen as the Dutch Footballer of the Year.

 Dullens and Johan Cruijff were seen as the biggest talents of Dutch football in the 1960's.
 Cruijff said that Dullens was more skilled than him.
 After Dullens was forced to retire, Cruijff and Sjaak Swart organised a charity match for him.
 The match, between AFC Ajax and Alemannia Aachen at the Olympic Stadium in Amsterdam, was attended by 60,000 spectators.

+International career

 Dullens played four matches for the Dutch national team, all in 1966.
 He made his debut in a 3-1 victory over Belgium.
 He also played in a 3-0 victory over Scotland and in a 1-2 loss to Czechoslovakia, both friendly matches.
-Dullens played his final cap in November 1966, a Euro 1968 qualifying match against Denmark (2-0 victory).
+Dullens earned his final cap in November 1966, a Euro 1968 qualifying match against Denmark (2-0 victory).

+Personal life

 After retiring Dullens opened a salon.

+Death

 Dullens was diagnosed with Alzheimer's disease in 2021.
 He died on 16 June 2024, at the age of 79.